See also: Perseverance, Never Give Up and Energy

 See Also: Perseverance | Tenacity

-This proverb literally means:
+力愛不二 is a proverb that literally means:

-"Strength [and] Love [are] Not Two [separate ideas/concepts/things]".
+“Strength [and] Love [are] Not Two [separate ideas/concepts/things].”

 You'll find this proverb translated from Japanese to English as: